What Happens If I Only File One Of My Two W2s

 When You Have a Balance Due

 But what happens if I am a dependent filing taxes and only file one of my 2 W2s and have a balance due?
 You need to take action as soon as possible in this circumstance.
-The Internal Revenue Service wants the full amount it's owed just as you do in filing your taxes.
-Not reporting your entire income and filing only one W2 means the balance you owe may be more than what's reported.

-This jeopardizes your standing with the IRS and places penalties and fines on your return.
 You must wait for the IRS to file your return before taking action.
 You will need to submit an amended tax return by the IRS deadline.
-The sooner you take action, the better, as the IRS may hold future refunds from you if you don't follow up on the W2 tax filing.

-Best Practices to Filing Two W2s
+Best Practices for Filing Two W2s

 You don't need to fear if you are stuck with the question of what happens if I am a dependent filing taxes and only file one of my 2 W2s.
 Multiple streams of income and switching jobs halfway through the year are regular occurrences.
 But you do want to take action on W2 tax filing as the IRS tracks your income regularly through your SSN.